 Green food coloring

-Method: In a saucepan, dissolve the sugar in the water over low heat, stirring constantly.
-As soon as the sugar begins to spin, pour in the almond flour and add the coloring.
-Continue to mix and pour onto a wet marble surface where you can let the mixture cool.
+Procedure: In a saucepan, dissolve the sugar in the water over low heat, stirring constantly.
+As soon as the sugar starts to run, pour in the almond flour and add the colouring.
+Keep stirring and pour onto a wet marble surface where you can leave the mixture to cool.
 Then work with your hands until you get a soft and smooth dough.
-Then roll out the dough with a rolling pin until it reaches a thickness of 8 mm, cut into rectangles about 6 cm wide and the same height as the edge of the mold.
+Then roll out the dough with a rolling pin until it reaches a thickness of 8 mm, cut into rectangles about 6 cm wide and the same height as the edge of the mould.

 For the sponge cake: